-The objective of CORSA is to strike a balance between the Community of Acquests and Separation of Estates régimes.
+The objective of CORSA is to strike a balance between the Community of Acquests and the Separation of Estates régimes.
 In the former régime, nearly everything acquired by either of the spouses will be pooled into one large estate, while in the latter all the property of the spouses remains individually owned.

 Through the CORSA régime: